-Starting in Queenstown discover NZ's southern and west coast regions, taking in the best sights at a relaxed pace.
-Included in your self drive tour itinerary is a Nature cruise on Milford Sound with picnic lunch and the opportunity to hike on a West Coast Glacier.
+Starting in Queenstown discover New Zealand's southern and west coast regions, taking in the best sights at a relaxed pace.
+Included in your self-drive tour itinerary is a Nature cruise on Milford Sound with picnic lunch and the opportunity to hike on a West Coast Glacier.

 |Tour Type:||Self Drive Tours|

 |From:||Queenstown to Christchurch|

 |Rental vehicle of your choice including airport collection charges|

 |Nature cruise on Milford Sound with picnic lunch|